Brinda, PhD student, Barts Cancer Institute

 - We have many more transferrable skills than we think.
 As someone who has been trained in the ‘wet-lab’, I have spent a lot of free time pondering whether I would ever be an eligible candidate to branch out into a career outside the pipetting world.
 QConsult researchers has been an eye-opening experience that has enabled me to appreciate the vast array of resourceful skills that a researcher possesses, ranging from problem-solving to project management.

 - We learn how to sell ourselves.
 Similar to many academics, I loathe marketing my professional skills and find it extremely awkward to do so.
 Impostor syndrome kicks in the second I have to attend a networking event, and usually find it a lot easier to talk about the weather than myself as a scientist in training.
 We attended several careers workshops as part of this programme, all of which I thoroughly enjoyed.
 As an example, I found it very useful on how to build non-academic (skill-based) CVs, as this is not something I have been previously exposed to in my background.

 Overall, participating in QConsult Researchers was one of my highlights of 2019.
 Not only has it provided me with much more knowledge than I can ever write about in this post, but I was also incredibly lucky to meet and work with an amazing group of people.
 If you are in Barts/Queen Mary and would like to apply to the QConsult Researchers programme, I would strongly urge you to do so.
-Applications are now open for autumn 2019 – click here for more information and to apply!
+Click here for more information!